Nymphenburg Palace Park: The French garden

 From 1701 to 1704 Charles Carbonet altered and extended the garden in the style of the French Baroque.
 Simultaneously the approximately 2.5 km long Pasing-Nymphenburg canal was constructed and connected to the Würm river.

-From 1715 onwards Dominique Girard, who had previously worked in André Le Nôtres Versailles Gardens, realized the spacious arrangements of the park with the support of Joseph Effner, a student of Germain Boffrand.
+From 1715 onwards Dominique Girard, who had previously worked in André Le Nôtre's Versailles Gardens, realized the spacious arrangements of the park with the support of Joseph Effner, a student of Germain Boffrand.
 Girard managed to skillfully distribute the water in the formerly dry area.
-A rectangle of canals was built, that formed an island for the main palace and the Garden parterre.
+A rectangle of canals was built, forming an island for the main palace and the Garden parterre.
 The ca. 900 m long Central axis canal sector to the west of the rectangle was added, which ends at the Great Cascade, where it was connected to the Pasing-Nymphenburg canal.
-In the manner of French models roads were laid out in straight lines and rows of trees and arcades were planted, in order to strictly divide the park.
+In the manner of French models, roads were laid out in straight lines and rows of trees and arcades were planted, in order to strictly divide the park.
 The complex now consisted of two main areas, the ornamental garden near the palace and the forest in the west.
 The park castles sit on independent, small parterres.

 From 1715 on, Maximilian II Emanuel had the forest outside the palace park transformed into a deer hunting range and enlarged to nearly reach Lake Starnberg.
 On a larger scale, aisles and roads were created and three hunting lodges erected.

 The landscape park

-Since 1804 Director of the Royal Gardens, Friedrich Ludwig Sckells redesigns initiated fundamental changes towards the current park design.
+Since 1804 Director of the Royal Gardens Friedrich Ludwig Sckells redesigned and initiated fundamental changes towards the current park design.
 In 1792 he accomplished the masterful and harmonious combination of the French and English garden style as he had previously at Schwetzingen Palace garden in Baden-Württemberg.
 However the completion in Nymphenburg took much longer due to the enormous size of the park.
 From 1799 on, Sckell first designed the secluded Crown Prince's Garden.
 The work on the spacious landscape park based on the English model began in 1804 with the southern part, which was completed in 1807.
 The northern part was only completed in 1823.

 Unlike Lancelot Brown in England, who created extensive landscape parks by destroying the old Baroque gardens, Sckell acted more cautiously.
 He preserved the parterres on the garden side of the palace as well as the Central axis canal and the Great cascade.
 He decided to subdivide the park into two distinct landscape areas of varying size, each with its own character and atmosphere, to which two very differently shaped and designed lakes contributed significantly.

 Sckell's ploys made Nymphenburg Palace Park a prime example of the synthesis of two fundamentally different garden types.
 The orderly French Baroque garden, which maintains the idea to enhance nature through the means of art and order flanked by the English landscape park, that highlights the free play of nature.
 Some areas of the park were first opened to the public in 1792 under Elector Charles Theodore.